scorpile/SAP-Service-Layer-Proxy/README.md

 - You can change the PORT from 3000 to any port you want.
 - Change the YOURSERVER string with your server's name or address (ie: sapserver.com or 10.1.1.1 or servername:50000).
 - Change the variable counter from 20 to any amount of minutes you want the proxy to refresh the session with SL.
 - Change ANYUSERNAME:ANYPASSWORD to any user:password you want to use.
+Those are from your application to the proxy.
 - Change the credentials from manager, YOURPASSWORD, YOURDB to whatever credentials your SAP Consultant gives.
+Those are for connecting to SAP Service Layer.
 - Run with "node app.js" for testing.
 Later you can make it run as a service, it's up to you the method you choose for that.

 ### Usage